locallyoptimistic/LocallyOptimistic/content/post/attribution-dilemma.md

 ---
 author: Scott Breitenother
 title: "The Attribution Dilemma"
-publishDate: "2018-04-02"
+publishDate: "2018-04-08"
 tags:
  - analytics
  - attribution
  - marketing
 ---

-## What this post is and isn't
-This is not a comparison of attribution vendors or methodologies.
-There are already a wealth of resources that offer overviews of the attribution landscape.
-Each company has their own unique attribution challenge and there is no one size fits all solution.
-Do your research and look at the tools that companies with similar business models use.

-Instead, this blog offers a framework for Analysts and Marketers to interpret the increasingly complex multi-touch attribution market.
-Use this framework to identify what aspects of an attribution solution are important to you.
+Attribution is a tough challenge that is top of mind for every Marketing and Analytics leader out there.
+While marketing strategies and technologies may have evolved, the most important question has not changed - Is our marketing working?
+The right attribution solution should help you answer that question.
+But how do you find the right solution?

+Unfortunately, there is no turnkey attribution solution that perfectly solves all of your measurement challenges.
+Each business has unique attribution challenges and there are a seemingly infinite number of vendors and methodologies out there.
+As a result, I created a framework to navigate the increasingly complex multi-touch attribution market, understand the trade offs between solutions and identify the optimal attribution solution.

 ## What is the point of attribution and why is it hard?